strapi/strapi/docs/docs/guides/03-typescript.md

 **This approach is suitable when the types are specific to a particular module**.

-_Note: In some situations, colocated types can still be exported if needed by other modules_
+_Note: In some situations, colocated types can still be exported if needed by other modules (e.g. React Component Props)_

 Example:

 ```typescript
 // config.ts

 interface Config {
   prop1: string;
   prop2: number;